 Additional donations raised by this fund will continue to be distributed directly to small businesses in the CID as we continue to learn the impacts of this situation on our neighborhood.
 100% of the seed money from Vulcan and your individual donations will go directly to our small businesses.

-SCIDpda will act as a fiscal sponsor for this project, accepting donations through our 501(c)3; all donations are tax-deductible.
+SCIDpda is the fiscal sponsor for this project, accepting donations through CIDpda, SCIDpda’s 501(c)3; all donations are tax-deductible.